 In this paper, a new computer code for three-dimensional density dependent groundwater is presented, which is based on the computer code MOC3D (Konikow et al., 1996).
-Note that the Testing and Research Institute of the Netherlands Waterworks (KIWA) is simultaneously developing a combination of MODFLOW (adapted for density differences) and the solute transport code MT3D96 (Schaars, 1996; Van Gerven & Schaars, 1998, see also this MODFLOW'98).
+Note that the Testing and Research Institute of the Netherlands Waterworks (KIWA) is simultaneously developing a combination of MODFLOW (adapted for density differences) and the solute transport code MT3D96 (Schaars, 1996; Van Gerven & Schaars, 1998, see this 15th SWIM).
 It is relatively easy to adapt MOC3D, from now on called MOCDENS3D, in order to model transient 3D density dependent groundwater flow.
 An important feature of this code is that it can model large-scale geometries by using coarse elements without causing severe numerical implications.
-In this setup, also hydrodynamic dispersion is taken into account.
-The code can simulate transient groundwater flow of fresh, brackish and saline groundwater in coastal areas where non-uniform density distributions occur.
-For instance, the code can be applied to optimize sustainable groundwater extraction rates in favour of drinking water supply in coastal aquifers where upconing of saline groundwater is possible.
-Note that, in addition, normal computations can still be executed with 'ordinary' solute transport without density differences, such as the displacement of contaminations through the subsoil.
-In this paper, the most important features of MOCDENS3D are shortly discussed.
-In addition, the
+In this set-up, also hydrodynamic dispersion is taken into account.
+The code is capable to simulate transient groundwater flow of fresh, brackish and saline groundwater in the coastal areas where non-uniform density distributions occur.
+Possible applications are simulating the effect on salt water intrusion into coastal aquifers of natural processes (e.g. sea level rise) or human activities.
+Examples of human activities are land reclamation, groundwater extractions in favour of drinking water supply and lowering of phreatic levels due to land-subsidence.
+Note that, in addition, normal computations can still be executed with 'ordinary' solute transport and no density differences, such as the displacement of contaminations through the subsoil.

-In this paper, the most important features of MOCDENS3D are shortly discussed.
+In the paper the most important features of MOCDENS3D are shortly discussed.
 In addition, the basic finite difference equation of the MODFLOW module, adapted for density differences, is derived by applying so-called freshwater heads.
-A problem on the evolution of a freshwater lens in a 3D phreatic aquifer, schematised by a sharp interface between fresh and saline groundwater, is shortly discussed.
+A problem on the evolution of a freshwater lens, schematised by a sharp interface between fresh and saline groundwater, is shortly discussed.
 Finally, some conclusions are drawn.